I hope you have all been well.

 He paints three stumps and a bail.

-If you catch a nick off willows edge,
+If you catch a knick off willows edge,

 It’s automatic fail.